RamblingCookieMonster/Git-Presentation/README.md

 * [Testing DSC Configurations with Pester and AppVeyor](http://ramblingcookiemonster.github.io/Testing-DSC-with-Pester-and-AppVeyor/)
 * [GitHub pages](http://ramblingcookiemonster.github.io/GitHub-Pages/) - a great way to host your blog content, if you don’t mind a little yak shaving

-## Note
+## Notes

-The vast majority of the youtube video should be reasonable, content wise.
-Paraphrased / simplified a few things.
-The description of 'HEAD' was a bit shaky, not sure why I tried to reword that on the spot - sorry about that!
+* The vast majority of the youtube video should be reasonable, content wise.
+* Paraphrased / simplified a few things.
+* The description of 'HEAD' was a bit shaky, not sure why I tried to reword that on the spot - sorry about that!
 You probably won't even need this, but here's an explanation of [HEAD](http://stackoverflow.com/a/4381549).
+* Contributing to the Microsoft DSC resources?
+You can ignore most of the branch and HEAD discussion.
+Long story short, just make sure you are working on the dev branch, and that you submit your pull request to the dev branch.